Become a Mentor

 Mentor Requirements and Process

 The requirements and process to become a mentor may vary from time to time:

 - Attend a volunteer information session

-- Complete the volunteer intake package
+- Complete the volunteer intake package and provide references

 - Complete an interview as applicable

 - Pass a vulnerable sector criminal background check

 - Attend the mandatory training sessions required for the position applied